Tuesday, 5 November 2024

 What have you found?

 We have flushed a Locustella in an iris bed that we think is a PG Tips but need to get better images of the bird to be sure.It could just be a Gropper.
-It's not a Lancy as it's too big
+It's definitely not a Lancy as it's too big

-Where are you?
+Whereabouts are you?

 In an iris bed below Garth Cemetery near Nesting.You will see us when you come along the road

-We are on our way, it will take us around twenty minutes
+On our way, it will take us around twenty minutes

 We drove back to the main road and a few miles further north turned onto a much quieter road and eventually got to the hamlet of Garth and its Commonwealth Graves Cemetery